-The federal government calls on municipal governments, including the City of Austin, to administer many federal government programs, requiring municipal governments to absorb all or most of the cost.
-In the interest of fairness and equity to its municipal government partners, the federal government should provide adequate funding for the local conduct of each of its programs.
+The federal government calls on municipal governments, including the City of Austin, to help administer many federal government programs, requiring municipal governments to absorb all or most of the associated administrative costs.
+In the interest of fairness and equity to its municipal government partners, the federal government should provide adequate funding for the local conduct of all its programs.